olafbielasik/olafbielasik/README.md

 - It features fully custom physics, procedural generation, grappling mechanics, jetpack fuel logic, and UI systems - built entirely from scratch

 ### [ModernBlog](https://github.com/olafbielasik/ModernBlog)
-**Modern blogging platform designed for both writers and readers ✍️**
+**Landing page of modern blogging platform designed for both writers and readers ✍️**
 - A clean, intuitive, and fully responsive design that ensures a seamless user experience across all devices
 - Browse the latest articles, complete with categories, author information, publication dates, and estimated read times
 - Built with a component-based structure, making it easy to maintain and extend with new features